Cr Ann-Maree Greaney

 - Regional Arts Development Fund (RADF)

 Divisional Newsletter - Division 3

 - Newsletter April 2017 (PDF, 688.9 KB)

 - Newsletter September 2016 (PDF, 795.4 KB)

-A former employee at Townsville City Council, as Special Events and Protocol Officer, Ann-Maree was a key member of the team that delivered and implemented major events over an 11 year period.
-She was also Secretary of the Sister City Committee, an active member of the City Imaging Committee and delivered Welcome Home Parades for Military Personnel, Australia Day, Anzac Day, Carols by Candlelight and other council events.
+A former employee at Townsville City Council, as Special Events and Protocol Officer, Ann-Maree was a key member of the team that delivered and implemented numerous major events over an 11 year period.

-Educated at Holy Spirit School and St Margaret Mary’s College, she obtained a Diploma of Education from James Cook University and an Executive Certificate in Event Management from the University of Technology, Sydney.
+Educated at Holy Spirit School and St Margaret Mary’s College, she obtained her Diploma of Education from James Cook University and successfully completed an Executive Certificate in Event Management from the University of Technology, Sydney.

-Ann-Maree currently sits on the Board of the Cowboys Leagues Club and is a Member of the Australian Institute of Company Directors.
+Ann-Maree is also a Member of the Australian Institute of Company Directors.